david672orford/russian-language-list/for-instructors/stock-material.md

 ---
 title_img: ../assets/images/prok-04842r.jpg
-title_alt: Two men and a boat.
-Little log building and lake in background
+title_alt: Two men and a boat with a little log building and lake in background
 ---
 ## Stock Material for Lessons